chengweiiii/stack-overflow-developer-survey-2020/README.md

 This project is part of Udacity Data Scientist Nano-Degree.
 For this project, I am interested in using latest Stack Overflow data from 2020 to better understand:

-1. Who are the Data Scientist?
-What's the differences between data scientist and other developers?
+1. Who are data scientist?
+Whats their profile?
-2. How do we explore such amount of data?
-How can we get quick idea before really dig deeper?
+2. What's the difference between data scientist and other developers
-3. Is there a fast and scalable way to explore and compare the difference?
+3. What tools (language, platform, database…) do data scientists use?

 ## Project Descriptions <a name="files"></a>